tomyedwab/yesterday/feat/admin_ui.md

 Data model implementation details are documented in `doc/data_model.md`

-Current Chakra UI documentation is found at `doc/chakra-ui.txt`
+Up-to-date Chakra UI component documentation is found at `doc/chakra-components.txt` ONLY USE COMPONENTS DOCUMENTED IN THIS FILE!
+This is for Chakra v3.20.0, which has a significantly different API from Chakra v2.

 To verify the backend changes, run `make serve` in the workspace directory.